Updated: Dec 14, 2021

-What your nest egg should look like when you retire.
+What your nest egg or net worth should be when you retire

 While it may seem awkward to write about a retirement nest egg during a difficult economic period, the planning process does not pause during a crisis, and in fact can be a critical time to address any adjustments of your goals for the next phase.
 I have written about how I was able to ‘relaunch’, or begin a soft landing toward retirement and followed that with suggestions as to how to emotionally prepare for the same.
 In talking with others contemplating the next phase, there seems to be more of a focus on the former, and not enough consideration of the latter, which is just as important, especially if circumstances force the prospect of an early retirement.